 |The gate is open

-Within minutes we are off, whizzing under the great flyover near KR Market and swinging into Arcot Srinivasa Char Street.
-After some James Bond type of twists and turns through the narrow gullies of Akkipete and Balepet, he brings me to the afore mentioned Dargah.
-He is bang on target.
+We are off within minutes, whizzing under the great flyover near KR Market and swinging into Arcot Srinivasa Char Street.
+After some exhilarating James Bond type twists and turns through the narrow gullies of Akkipete and Balepet, we arrive at the afore mentioned Dargah.
+He is bang on target, without GPS.
 It is the very one.
-The 18th century Dargah is the venue of an extremely popular Urs (a religious event) commemorated anually on 19th Safar ( Muslim Calendar ) each year which is visited by many of the faithful, including local traders and the Sufi Dervaish community.
-A veritable festival site during the Urs, it is now quiet as the setting sun prepares for dusk.
-There are `qawwali’s’ playing outside the main gate and the stalls sell the usual vehicles of memory, those substitutes for devotional symbols – key chains, pendants, calendars, pictures of the shrine.
-But above all, I notice that the doors are wide open.
-I like places of God where the doors are kept open.
+The eighteenthth century Dargah is the venue of an extremely popular Urs (a religious event) commemorated anually on 19th Safar (Muslim Calendar) which is visited by many of the faithful, including local traders and the Sufi Dervaish community.
+A vibrant festive site during the Urs, it is now quiet as the setting sun prepares for dusk.
+There are `qawwali’s’ playing outside the main gate on loudspeakers and the stalls sell the usual vehicles of memory, those substitutes for devotional symbols – key chains, pendants, calendars, pictures of the shrine.
+But above all, I notice that the doors are wide open to everypne.
+A true house of God opens its doors to all.
+Faith is universal.

 |The shrine inside

 I wash my hands and feet at the community taps and walk into the Dargah barefoot.
-My slippers are with the stall owner outside the gate who assures me he will keep an eye on them.
-In the corner are beautiful brass lamps over 5 feet high.They bear a strong resemblance to the heavy metal lamps seen in South Indian temples.The only amendment to the traditional design is the crescent moon and star at the top.
+My slippers are safe with the stall owner outside the gate who assures me he will keep an eye on them.
+In the corner are beautiful brass lamps over 5 feet high.They bear a strong resemblance to the heavy brass metal lamps seen in South Indian temples.The only amendment to the traditional design is the crescent moon and star at the top.
 I light my incense sticks quietly.
-The cross cultural influences do not end with the lamps.
+The cross-cultural influences do not end with the lamps.
 Diyas are lit here instead of the usual candles, when asking for favours, or completing the ziyarat, a symbolic visit to a holy site.
-You then walk around the inner sanctum thrice ( almost like a `pradikshana’ ).
+You then walk around the inner sanctum thrice (almost like the temple pradikshana).
 I find these syncretic influences intriguing but so much a part of our local Bengaluru traditions.

-Hazarath Tawakkal Mastan Saheb Soharwardia (RA) was a Sufi Saint from the Soharwardia Order of the 17th Century and a disciple of Hazarat Baba Fakruddin of Penakonda.(R.A).
-The Dargah was begun by Haidar Ali as a gift to the saint in 1777 and completed by Tipu in 1783.
+Hazarath Tawakkal Mastan Saheb Soharwardi (RA) was a Sufi Saint from the Soharwardi Order of the seventeenth Century and said to be a disciple of the great Hazarat Baba Fakruddin of Penakonda.(R.A).
+The Dargah, say local legends, was begun by Haidar Ali as a gift to the saint in 1777 and completed by Tipu in 1783.
 This is where the narrative gets split.

-One version says Hazrat Tawakkal Mastan Saheb ( RA) came to the aid of Haidar Ali, the father of Tipu Sultan, in the guise of a mason ( which you would have read above) and the other version is closely connected to the Dharmarayaswamy Temple in Nagarthpet.
-For any student of secularism though, the Dargah is significant.
-Not only are its doors open to all but it is also a destination point on the sacred journey taken by the Karaga bearer during the fascinating Karaga Festival of the Tigala ( Tamil origin ) community, usually held during a full moon in the month of Chaitra ( Hindu Calendar ).
+One version says Hazrat Tawakkal Mastan Saheb ( RA) came to the aid of Haidar Ali, the father of Tipu Sultan, in the guise of a mason (which you would have read above) and the other version is closely connected to the Dharmarayaswamy Temple in Nagarthapet.
+For any student of the history of secularism in India, the Dargah is significant.
+Not only are its doors open to all but it is also a destination point on the sacred journey taken by the Karaga bearer during the fascinating Karaga Festival of the Tigala (traditional horticulturists of Tamil origin) community, usually held in the old city, during a full moon in the month of Chaitra (Hindu Calendar) to honour Goddess Draupadi.

-As the Karaga procession maps its way through the Pete, the bearer of the `karagam‘ (pot), dressed as a woman to absorb the Drapadi-shakti or Goddess energy, stops at the shrine, where the mutawallis or custodians of the shrine wait in welcome .
+As the Karaga procession maps its way through the Pete, the priestly bearer of the `karagam‘ (pot), dressed as a woman to absorb the Drapadi-shakti or Goddess energy, stops at the shrine, where the mutawallis or custodians of the shrine wait in welcome .
 A `fateha‘ or paryer is read for the saint who lies buried here.
 S/he circles the shrine, thrice.
 Once on foot.
-Then on his ( her ) knees, and finally s/he dances around the shrine while the Veerakumaras do `Alagusevai’ with their swords and burning of camphor.
+Then on his (her) knees, and finally s/he dances around the shrine while the Veerakumaras do `Alagusevai’ with their swords and burning of camphor.
 I say s/he because the Karaga bearer is a man who, for the stipulated duration of the festival, takes on the garb of a woman to absorb the overwhelming feminine powers unleashed at this time.

-The `Mutawalli’ of the Dargah and the Karaga bearer then exchange lemons and the procession moves on, the watching crowd is silent.
+As the Mutawalli of the Dargah and the Karaga bearer then exchange lemons, a symbol of healing before the procession moves on, the watching crowd is silent.
 This ritual has been conducted here for over two hundred and fifty years.
-It is a very powerful moment indeed.
-In today’s fragmented times when communities are engaged primarily in staking their claim on sacred spaces through violence and hatred, the respectful sharing of a sacred ritual by one community in the sacred site of another is not just significant but worthy of a deeper study on how this has been achieved so effortlessly and sustained over centuries in our beautiful and harmonious city.
+It is a very powerful moment indeed in today’s fragmented times when communities are engaged in staking their claim on sacred spaces through acts of violence and hatred, not love.
+This respectful sharing of a sacred ritual by one community in the sacred site of another is not just significant but worthy of a deeper study on how this has been achieved so effortlessly and sustained over centuries in our beautiful and harmonious city.

-But while we exist as separate communities, I would like to believe that we are also capable of creating sacred spaces where physical boundaries dissolve into emotional ones that unite us.
-This is one of them, as it lends itself perfectly to a ” … sense of spiritual significance associated with those concrete locations in which adherents of different religious traditions, past and present, maintain a ritual sense of the sanctity of life and its cycles “ Mapping the Sacred.
+But while we live together and yet exist as separate communities in our diverse country, I would like to believe that we are also capable of creating spaces where boundaries can dissolve and unite us.
+This place is one of them, as it lends itself perfectly to a ” … sense of spiritual significance associated with those concrete locations in which adherents of different religious traditions, past and present, maintain a ritual sense of the sanctity of life and its cycles” as mentioned in Mapping the Sacred.
 Religion, Geography and Postcolonial Literatures – Jamie S Scott and Paul Simpson Housely.

 ” Not Christian or Jew or Muslim, not Hindu